Oraphan-Nongthao/Oraphan-Nongthao/README.md

 | Computer and Robotics Engineering
 -------------------------------------------------------------------------------------

 I'm Interested in the field of web design and development and wanted to learn more about it.
-Capable of handling pressure and working in a team environment presently looking to become an intern for full-stack developer.
+Capable of handling pressure and working in a team environment presently looking to become an intern for a full-stack developer.

-* 🌍  I'm based in Bangkok, Thailand
 * ✉️  You can contact me at [Oraphan.nongt@gmail.com](mailto:Oraphan.nongt@gmail.com)

 <a href="https://www.github.com/Oraphan-Nongthao" target="_blank" rel="noreferrer"><img